vaibhav2771/vaibhav2771/README.md

+-- Start of the SQL Script

--- Create the sp_logs table
+-- 1. Create the sp_logs Table
 DELIMITER //

 CREATE TABLE sp_logs (